 Malaga Airport serves not only as a launchpad for travelers seeking to explore the world but also as a historic monument that has evolved over the years, adapting to the changing demands of aviation and tourism.
 Its history and curiosities render it a place of interest for aviation enthusiasts and avid travelers who pass through its terminals each day.

-Recent reforms have provided better access to the airport by road and train, the Terminal T3 built in 2010 and a new parking building and new road accesses to the airport.
+Recent reforms have provided better access to the airport by road and train, the Terminal T3 built in 2010, a new parking building and new road accesses to the airport.